 The guarantor is responsible for paying the full rent through the end of the lease.
 If several people are sharing an apartment and a guarantor signed to guarantee one tenant’s rent, and another tenant can’t make his share of the rent, the guarantor is responsible for covering the other tenant’s share of the rent too.
 For this reason, someone who’s considering becoming a guarantor should carefully evaluate the situation before deciding to sign on the dotted line.
 It’s best to know the credit history of the people on the lease before getting involved as a guarantor.
 Guaranteeing a lease is a substantial financial commitment.

 What Does a Guarantor Have to Provide to be Approved?

 The guarantor will need the same documents as the renter, which includes proof of employment, income tax returns, bank statements, and personal references.

 If Someone Signs on to be a Guarantor, Will the Landlord Contact them if The Rent is Late?

 One would think that the landlord would want to be paid as soon as possible and reach out to the guarantor, but that doesn’t always happen.
 Often the landlord does the opposite and ignores the issue, so the situation escalates, and the rent goes unpaid for months.
 It’s best for a guarantor to set the guidelines early on, establish a relationship with the landlord and open the lines of communication.
 A guarantor should ask the landlord to contact him if the rent is more than a certain amount of days late.
 Otherwise, $2,500 could turn into $25,000.

-- 1 What exactly is a guarantor?
+What is a Co-signer?